open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

       - k8s.deployment.name
       - k8s.node.name
     annotations:
-      - tag_name: a1 # extracts the value of a pod annotation with key `annotation-one` and inserts it as a resource attribute with key `a1`
+      # Extracts the value of a pod annotation with key `annotation-one` and inserts it as a resource attribute with key `a1`
+      - tag_name: a1
         key: annotation-one
         from: pod
       - tag_name: a2 # extracts the value of a namespaces annotation with key `annotation-two` with regexp and inserts it as a resource  with key `a2`